HartlandRobotics/ArduinoIntroduction/_posts/2016-06-19-distance-sensor.md

 0. File
 0. Save as
-0. Change the file name to distanceSensor
+0. Change the file name to distance

 **Distance Sensor Code:**
 Once you have the blank file, update your IDE to contain the following code.